TarsCloud/TarsGateway/README.en.md

 General HTTP protocol proxy, similar to the reverse proxy function of nginx, has the following main functions: request forwarding according to domain and url, back-end load balancing, fault tolerance, blacklist shielding, flow control and others.

 * **Routing strategy**
-First, match server_name and the path, and then forward according to the proxy_pass path.
+First, match server_name and the location, and then forward according to the proxy_pass path.
 The specific rules are as follows:

 ```
 server_name matching logic：